leticiamendonca-zz/keptn.github.io/content/docs/develop/reference/slo/index.md

 You usually want to evaluate the SLIs of a service after a test has been executed or after a certain amount of live traffic has hit that service.
 With `evaluation_time_frame` you can specify the time frame for which the SLIs will be evaluated against the objectives.
 You can specify the `start` and the `period` of the time frame.

+## Objectives

+An objective consists of an SLI and a `pass` and `needs_approval` value that can be positive or negative.

 # Example

 ```yaml